gazed/vk-gen/README.md

 # syscall

-This project is a quick hack of the original vk-gen to use syscall instead of cgo.
+This project is a hack of the original vk-gen to use syscall instead of cgo.
 Currently only intended for use on win32.

-* get version 1.2 of the vk.xml specification, vk-gen breaks on the latest vk.xml spec.
+* get version 1.2 of the vk.xml specification (vk-gen breaks on the latest vk.xml spec).
 ```
 curl https://raw.githubusercontent.com/KhronosGroup/Vulkan-Headers/v1.2.203/registry/vk.xml > vk.xml
 ```